TiMem: Temporal-Hierarchical Memory Consolidation for Long-Horizon Conversational Agents: Experiments

+We evaluate TiMem's efficiency by analyzing both offline consolidation overhead and online recall performance.
+Table~\ref{tab:consolidation_cost} compares the LLM calls required for consolidation, while Table~\ref{tab:efficiency_metrics} reports memory context length and latency.

+As shown in Table~\ref{tab:consolidation_cost}, the full TMT hierarchy increases internal LLM calls by 25\%--30\% compared to a flat L1-only baseline.
+However, this consolidation cost is amortized over the interaction history and significantly lowers the token cost and latency for the external answering model during inference.

-On LoCoMo, TiMem recalls 511.25 tokens per query versus 1,070.10 for Mem0, reducing context length by 52.20\%.
-P50 recall latency is 2.35s on LoCoMo and 1.76s on LongMemEval-S. Context length increases with query complexity, and LongMemEval-S queries are more diverse and recall more context.
-Latency includes planner, recall, and gating, with LLM calls as the dominant.
+Specifically, on LoCoMo, TiMem recalls only 511.25 tokens per query—a 52.20\% reduction compared to Mem0's 1,070.10 tokens.
+The P50 recall latency is 2.35s on LoCoMo and 1.76s on LongMemEval-S. While latency is primarily dominated by internal LLM calls for planning and gating, the overall system remains efficient due to the shortened input context.
+We also observe that context length scales with query complexity, with the more diverse queries in LongMemEval-S requiring broader recall.